 Please only include information which is relevant to your application and do not exceed the maximum word limit.
 Any information included beyond the word limit will not be considered.
 Please ensure that you check this using word processing software.

 The Supporting Statements section of the application form is for personal interpretation.
 Guidance on how this should be interpreted and answered will not beprovided.
 Part of the assessment process for the scholarships will consider your ability to interpret and appropriately respond to the questions.
 Example application forms and supporting statements are not available.

 Please note that the decisions of the selection panels are final and are not open to appeal.
 Due to the volume of applications received, feedback on applications will not be available.

 Please state how you intend to fund the remainder of your tuition fees or living expenses.

-The Master’s Excellence Scholarship does not cover the full tuition fee or provide any support towards living costs so students should not be solely reliant on receiving a scholarship to fund their postgraduate study.
+The Master’s Scholarship does not cover the full tuition fee or provide any support towards living costs so students should not be solely reliant on receiving a scholarship to fund their postgraduate study.
 Further information on additional and alternative sources of funding.